Karina-Krystal/term-project/README.md

 # Build/Run Instructions

 ## Build Instructions
-1. npm install
+1. cd into application folder
-2. steps here
+2. npm install

 ## Run Instructions
-1. npm run
+1. npm start
-2. steps here
+2. (should be running the handlebar not html files)